jjhny2a/LFTP4WIN-CORE/README.md

 The WinSCP custom commands are loaded as WinSCP extension files and are independent from the main `WinSCP.ini` file.
 Extensions are loaded from the `system/applications/winscp` directory and have the name format of `winscp-command-name.WinSCPextension` and they are automatically loaded into WinSCP when it starts.
 You can add your own in the same way.

 *Note: Extensions can have the extension of the language they use.
-So `winscp-command-name.WinSCPextension` cna be `winscp-command-name.WinSCPextension.sh` if it is a bash script.*
+So `winscp-command-name.WinSCPextension` can be `winscp-command-name.WinSCPextension.sh` if it is a bash script.*

 **ConEmu:** This program automatically checks for updates when running.
 It will prompt you.